Explore the pros and cons of short-term lets vs. long-term lets in 2025 and their different risks and management requirements.

 For example, a small apartment in a popular holiday destination may bring in more cash as a short-term let.
 On the other hand, a single-family home in an area close to transport links to London is likely to generate better returns as a long-term let with lower vacancy rates.

-Landlords and investors must understand the pros and cons of each investment strategy, as well as the potential yields and rates, the flexibility of tenancy length, and the legal requirements that come with each type of tenancy is vital.
+Landlords and investors must understand the pros and cons of each investment strategy, as well as the potential yields and rates, the flexibility of tenancy length, and the legal landscape of 2025, when deciding on a strategy.

 A short-term let or short-term tenancy is typically referred to as a rental agreement that is under six months.
 This can be a bi-annual or month-to-month tenancy.
 More often than not this can range from single nights to week-long visits.
 Short-term lets are most commonly occupied by holidaymakers and people travelling for business.